duartele/exer-sql/README.md

 # exer-sql

-Basic commands
+I did a test in a job interview and I am presenting the exercises in the exercs.sql file.

-Contents of exercs.sql file:
+The maximum time to submit the test was 1 hour Contents of exercs.sql file:

 1) How to count how many students don't have a scholarship?

-I have created a database called 'college' and the tables 'students' and 'scholarship'.

 2) How much each student paid this month?

-* Next steps

--Put one more tupla in the students table #done at the commit by Visual Studio Code -Now I will create a 'payments' table which is the improvement of 'scholarship' table

--3) Show how many students have a scholarship and how many paid in two columns - Output: 3 4
+3) Show 3 columns - the first with the students who paid this mounth
+		  - the second with the students who received scholarship and
+		  - the third with the students who need to pay Desired Output:  2 3 3'
+4) Create a function in Python (or R) to parse and transform string and return four results.